Read time 6 minutes

 Note: It is a good practice to run a migration test for two or three users, before migrating them all at once.
 It is advised to ensure that everything works perfectly as expected.

 DNS records play a crucial role in email systems, serving as navigational waypoints to guide the delivery of emails.
 Following the successful migration from on-premises Exchange to Office 365, it is imperative to conclude the setup of your DNS records as part of the transition process.

 - In Admin center > Settings > Domains and them update domain name.

 No doubt that Express Migration is a simplified migration method, but it does have certain limitations like:

 - Supports only one migration endpoint.

 - Migration can be performed only on licensed Office 365 users.

 - Some elements (like a user changes the password manually, or new user is created) may not be synchronized with Office 365 during the migration – and hence creating unexpected troubles.

-The ‘Express’ method is not an ideal choice for bigger organizations as only one endpoint and a single batch migration would be a too time-consuming process for them.
-However, a third-party migration tool is a better alternative for larger organizations to recover Exchange databases and restore them to live Exchange and online Exchange portals.
+The ‘Express’ method may not be the most suitable option for larger organizations due to its limitation of a single endpoint and the potential for a time-consuming batch migration process.
+In contrast, utilizing a third-party Exchange migration tool offers a more efficient alternative for larger organizations looking to recover Exchange databases and seamlessly restore them to both live Exchange environments and online Exchange portals.

-Express migration is a great choice for small business to migrate from on-premises Exchange to online Exchange (Office 365) within a couple of weeks or less.
+Express migration is an excellent option for small businesses seeking a swift transition from on-premises Exchange to Exchange Online (Office 365) in a matter of mere weeks, if not less.